Short Sale Your Kansas City House

 Mortgage Balance: $165,000

 Deficiency Amount: $65,000

-In the state of Missouri and Kansas, a lender can sue following a short sale to collect the deficiency.
-To avoid a deficiency judgment, ask the lender to waive its right to a deficiency judgment.
+In Missouri and Kansas, a lender can sue following a short sale to collect the deficiency.
+To avoid a deficiency judgment, ask the lender to waive its right to a deficiency judgment, which will prevent them from coming for you in the future.
 If your lender agrees, the lender must include that they waive their right to a deficiency in the short sale approval letter.

-Furthermore, the Mortgage Forgiveness Debt Relief Act of 2007 is extended retroactively every year, which enables a homeowner to exclude income from the discharge of debt on their principal residence.
+Furthermore, the Mortgage Forgiveness Debt Relief Act of 2007 extends retroactively every year, enabling a homeowner to exclude income from the discharge of debt on their principal residence.